FelixKrueger/reStrainingOrder/Docs/README.md

 This tab-delimited text file contains the compatibility scores for potential single (pure) strains, and is in the format:

 ```
 Strain // Positions covered  //  Agreeing GT  //  Disagreeing GT  //  agreement
 ```

 The numbers for agreeing/disagreeing genotype (GT) are the sum of all counts from reads overlapping N-masked positions across the entire run.
 To score as `agreeing`, a detected read base needs to match the expected base from the chr1 high-confidence matrix exactly.
 Any other base is scored as `disagreeing`.
 The agreement is then calculated as a compatibility percentage score.

 From what we have seen so far, if the pure strain compatibilty score is greater than ~ 98%, you can be reasonably sure that the strain you are looking at really is a pure strain.
-If this is the case, you **should not** look at potential hybrid combinations (as those numbers have to be equal or higher than pure the pure strain compatibility scores (see below).
+If this is the case, you **should not** look at potential hybrid combinations (as those numbers have to be equal or higher than pure the pure strain compatibility scores (see below)).
 As a side note, pure strain files tend to result in ~99.6% pure strain compatibility scores, the missing 0.4% are probably a results of mis-mapping events and/or incorrect SNP annotations.

 Here is an example of a pure [C57BL/6 strain (Black6)](https://www.bioinformatics.babraham.ac.uk/projects/reStrainingOrder/pure_strain_example.html) strain.
-If the single-strain compatibility score is > 99%, one doesn't really need to look any further.
-The allele-ratio also indicated that the sample is purely Black6.
+If the single-strain compatibility score is > 98%, one doesn't really need to look any further.
+The allele-ratio (see below) also indicated that the sample is purely Black6.

 **_Spretus_10M_bowtie2.reStrainingOrder.hybrid_scores.txt_**